cyberbotics/simgait/README.md

 </VirtualHost>
 ```

+In addition subversion should be installed as it is used by the new version of `simulation_server.py`: `sudo apt install subversion`

 ## Reference to a simulation hosted on github

 In order to refer to a specific simulation hosted on a github repository, we should the following protocol: